signebedi/gptty/README.md

 python3 -m venv venv
 source venv/bin/activate
-pip install -r requirements.txt
+pip install -r requirements.txt pip install -e ./ # install the local package [optional but recommended to run as an executable]
 ```

 Now, you can verify it is working by running `gptty --help`.
 If you experience an error, try [configuring](#configuration) the app.